Tenko (TV series): Series One (1981)

-Ten fifty-minute episodes broadcast between 22 October-24 December 1981.
+Ten fifty-minute episodes broadcast 22 October to 24 December 1981.

-The first series depicts the fall of Singapore to the invading Japanese forces in 1942, and the abortive evacuation of civilians from the city.
-A group of British and Dutch women find themselves forced to cope with captivity in a Japanese internment camp.
+The first series depicts the events leading up to the fall of Singapore to the invading Japanese forces in 1942, and the abortive evacuation of civilians from the city.
+As the war in Europe suddenly erupts into a world war, a group of British and Dutch women find themselves forced to cope with captivity in a Japanese internment camp.
 They also must find a way to live together as a community, breaking down the barriers of class and race between them, if they are to survive.

 Marion Jefferson is enlisted as the leader of the women due to her husband being a colonel.
 Sylvia Ashburton learns to see past race when she begins to bond with Christina Campbell.
 Dorothy Bennet suffers the loss of her infant daughter, Violet, due to malnutrition.
 A pregnant Sally Markham suffers the tragedy of stillbirth.
 Sally then grows close to nurse Nellie Keane, and rumours begin to circulate about their intimacy.

 In the last episode of the series, the women celebrate Christmas before being marched through the jungle to another camp.

 Series Two (1982)

-Ten fifty-minute episodes broadcast between 21 October-23 December 1982.
+Ten fifty-minute episodes broadcast 21 October to 23 December 1982.

 The second series continues with the women marching through the jungle and being split up before they arrive at a new camp, an old mission school, on New Year's Day 1943.
 Tensions arise as the internees are forced to adhere to the new regime implemented by the strict and fierce official interpreter, Miss Hasan.

-After a joyous reunion with old friend, Lillian, Marion is forced to take a backseat as the women's official leader in favour of the overbearing wolf in sheep's clothing, Verna Johnson.
+After a joyous reunion with old friend, Lillian, Marion is forced to take a back seat as the women's official leader in favour of the overbearing wolf in sheep's clothing, Verna Johnson.
 Sally sinks into depression following the death of her husband and vows to take her own life.
 Dorothy continues to trade favours with the guards, teaching English to Shinya in exchange for cigarettes and later discovers that she is pregnant.
 Sister Ulrica vows to not speak in order to repent for her feelings of hate towards the Japanese.
 Blanche returns later in the series, as does Yamauchi, as he is promoted to Major and becomes the new commander.
 Rose escapes to meet Bernard but they are caught when one of the women informs Yamauchi.

-As conditions in the camp worsen, the women take a stand against Verna and Mrs. Hasan but they are prevented from exposing them when an allied plane bombs the camp.
+As conditions in the camp worsen, the women take a stand against Verna and Miss Hasan but they are prevented from exposing them when an allied plane bombs the camp.